Smooth jazz radio: Recent problems

 In January 2012, in a rare case, a former smooth jazz station actually returned to its former format after the replacement format had failed.
 WNWV/107.3 in Cleveland had dropped its long-running "Wave" smooth-jazz format in favor of adult alternative after Christmas of 2009, under the ownership of Elyria-Lorain Broadcasting.
 On January 4, 2012, new owners Rubber City Radio Group restored the "Wave" format to the analog radio dial in Cleveland as a Smooth AC outlet, after a period of stunting with Christmas music.
 In 2013 the station evolved back into smooth jazz, although the word "jazz" was not included in the station's imaging.
 The format changed once again, albeit rather abruptly, at the start of 2020.

+WBRH in Baton Rouge played smooth jazz during the daytime hours over the week since the 90’s.
+They would play smooth jazz until 5PM when they would shift to more mainstream.
+In 2019, they started the calling the programming instead of “Smooth Jazz” as “Jazz & More,” so they can get more listeners because more people were listening to the more traditional jazz and the station’s weekend programming such as “Rhythm & Blues Saturday” and “Classic Jazz Sunday.”
+On January 17, 2022, they moved the evening mainstream jazz start time to 3PM, then they branded both the smooth & mainstream jazz programming as “Jazz From the Capital City.”
+On March 4, 2024, during their 2024 spring pledge-drive, the station became full-time mainstream jazz after many complaints saying they were not that crazy about the smooth jazz.